Poplar Bluff, Missouri: Economy

 The largest US nail manufacturer, Mid-Continent Steel and Wire, is located in Poplar Bluff.
 It is one of 15 nail companies in the US, and accounted for half of US nail production as of June 2018.
 At its peak, the Mexican-owned firm employed about five hundred workers in the area, but as of 2018 uncertainty over steel tariffs threatens the plant's future.
 On April 3, 2019, Mid-Continent Steel and Wire received a steel tariff exemption, allowing them to maintain their workforce and increase production.

 Education

 Public schools

 The Poplar Bluff R-1 School District serves the educational needs of most of the residents of Poplar Bluff and the surrounding area.
 There are seven elementary schools, one junior high and one senior high school in the school district.
-During the 2008–2009 school year, there were 4,934 students and 374 certified staff members enrolled in the Poplar Bluff R-1 School District.
+During the 2022–2023 school year, there were 5,204 students and 609 total staff members enrolled in the Poplar Bluff R-1 School District.
 The school colors are maroon and white and its mascot is the mule.
-Athletics offered in the school district include boys' and girls' basketball, soccer, track, cross country, and tennis; boys' baseball, golf, football, swimming and wrestling; and girls' softball, volleyball, cheerleading, wrestling and swimming.
+Athletics offered in the school district include boys' and girls' basketball, soccer, track, cross country, tennis, golf, band, wrestling and swimming; boys' baseball and football; and girls' softball, volleyball, cheerleading, and pom squad.